aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 - Build the intended configurations and documentation
 - Deploy the configuration via CloudVision as a Service (CVaaS)

+!!! warning
+    - Site4 is using EVPN GW which is under preview.

 ## Installation

 --8<--